hli226/mvnimpute/README.md

 ## Installation

-For Windows users, the Rtools for building R packages have to be installed according to your R version from
+For Windows users, the Rtools for building R packages has to be installed according to your R version from
 <https://cran.r-project.org/bin/windows/Rtools/history.html>.